mfg92/hugo-shortcode-gallery/README.md

 The high resolution thumbnail images (see `thumbnailResizeOptions`) will only be loaded if they are on the currently visible part of the page (or close to it).
 This leads to a faster loading page.
 You can set `previewType` to "none" to disable this feature and all thumbnails will be directly loaded.

-Enable `embedPreview` to let hugo embed the tiny preview image directly in the page HTML as a base64 strings.
+Enable `embedPreview` to let Hugo embed the tiny preview image directly in the page HTML as a base64 strings.
 This reduces the amount of required network round trip times.

 The setting `thumbnailHoverEffect` configures what should happen when the mouse hovers above a thumbnail in the gallery.
 It defaults to "none", but it can be set to "enlarge", in that case the image is scaled up (x1.1) in a short smooth animation.